-The collect is the prayer appointed for each Sunday that "collects" or captures the theme of the day or season of the Church year.
+The collect is the appointed prayer that "collects" or captures the theme of the day or season of the Church year.
 It summarizes the attributes of God as revealed in the scriptures for the day.

 The Lord be with you.
 And also with you.
 Let us pray.

-Almighty God, you spoke and your Word became flesh, breathing a new song of joy and praise into the world.
-Grant that we may bear the good news of your salvation, proclaiming your promise of peace to the ends of the earth; through Jesus Christ our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
+Almighty God, you have poured upon us the new light of your incarnate Word: Grant that this light, enkindled in our hearts, may shine forth in our lives; through Jesus Christ our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
 Amen.